The traditional perimeter-based approach to network security has failed to adequately protect organizations. A new approach is needed.

 - The Cloud Security Alliance says that “The SDP security model has been shown to stop all forms of network attacks including DDoS, Man-in-the-Middle, Server Query (OWASP10) as well as Advanced Persistent Threat.”

-As enterprise organizations come to the realization that traditional network security is failing them, a Software-Defined Perimeter solution needs to be considered to secure not only on-premises environments, but just as important, cloud-based IaaS environments like Amazon Web Services (AWS) and Microsoft Azure.
-The good news is that the SDP model works well across heterogeneous and hybrid environments.
+As enterprise organizations come to the realization that traditional network security is failing them, a Zero Trust, Software-Defined Perimeter solution is a network security alternative to secure hybrid environments.